H7O/Com.H.Extensions.Configuration.Xml/readme.md

 ```

 ## Example 2
-This example demonstrates how to read a value from a configuration file.
+This example demonstrates how to read a value from a configuration file, update it, and save the changes.

 ```csharp
 using Microsoft.Extensions.Configuration;